Skip to main content

 Although the charge applies to homes worth over £2m, the VO stated it will review properties valued at £1.5m and above to ensure no homes are missed.

-Assessments will be based on 2026 market values, taking into account size, location, and property features.
+Assessments will be based on 2026 market values, taking into account size, location and property features.
 Most initial valuations will be desk-based, with officials using sales data and mapping tools to determine values rather than conducting physical inspections.

 VO valuations are expected to start in late 2026 or early 2027, although HMRC has not confirmed exactly when areas will be reviewed.
-Revaluations will then follow every five years for properties above the threshold.

 How will the new surcharge be collected?

 The new charges will be collected by local councils alongside normal council tax, but extra money collected will go to central government and not directly to local authorities.
+Although the money raised will be used to fund local government services.

 The OBR estimates 71,000 homes will fall into the first band, with another 79,000 valued between £2.5m and £5m.
 Approximately 15,000 homeowners will pay the highest rate of £7,500 a year, which is expected to raise an estimated £112.5m.